Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Removed *SetColors as they're no longer used

 We have improved the color tools module, so SetColors is no longer used.
 We've removed it for this reason.
 Use `SetColor()` instead.

+##### Changed algorithm enum to EncryptionAlgorithms

+As part of an ongoing change to the encryption driver, we've changed the algorithm enumeration to EncryptionAlgorithms outside the Encryption module.